What is LSD?

-LSD was originally derived from ergot to cure headaches but turned out to be useless for such purpose.
+LSD was originally derived from ergot to cure headaches but turned out to be useless for such purposes.
 The substance was declared illegal in 1949, two years after it was introduced as a psychiatric drug.

 The substance is currently sold in the street as capsules, tablets, liquid, and in absorbent paper.
-A piece of paper with LSD is considered as one dose, which commonly allows the user to experience at most 12 hours of ‘acid trips.’
+A piece of paper with LSD is considered one dose, which commonly allows the user to experience at most 12 hours of ‘acid trips.’

-For those who use the substance, names for this drug range from acid, acid blotter, doses, to tabs, trips, and microdots.
+Among those who use the substance, names for this drug range from acid, acid blotter, doses, to tabs, trips, and microdots.

 Effects of Using LSD

 Within 30 to 90 minutes of taking LSD, users often experience an altered state of mind rather than a change in physical status.
 Emotions and moods are likewise altered and may change from one to another during a ‘trip’.

 Taking LSD in high doses causes hallucinations and a loss of the sense of time.
 The most common description of what LSD users experience is the ability to ‘hear colors and see sounds’.
 Some are amazed by this particular effect while others are frightened.
 Depending on the person’s mood before taking LSD, he or she may feel despair, fear of many different things including insanity and death.